lpancescu/debian-desktop/README.md

         localhost:
 ```

-You can now clone this repo and run the playbook:
+Now clone this repo and run the playbook:

 ```
 cd /tmp